 Also, unlike cars, which (with a few ultra rare exceptions), drop off a fiscal cliff and just keep dropping, fine watches will generally lose a certain amount of their value and then level off.
 Buying pre-owned, when the worst of the depreciation has been shouldered by someone else, means there’s much less of a sting if you decide you want to sell your watch on again in the future.

-Depending on a number of factors, such as rarity or the desirability of the brand, you could even find you’re selling the piece for more than shelled out on it in the first place.
+Depending on a number of factors, such as rarity or the desirability of the brand, you could even find you’re selling the piece for more than you shelled out on it in the first place.
 The Rolex Daytona, some vintage Submariners, and a few other rare Rolex watches have increased dramatically in recent years.

-As with anything involving high-value items, the soaring popularity of the pre-owned watch market has brought with it a soaring reputation for fakes, scams and various shady carryings-on.
+As with anything involving high-value items, the soaring popularity of the pre-owned watch market has brought with it a soaring reputation for fakes and scams.
 Where there’s profit to be made, you can be assured that the less reputable element won’t be far behind.

 Just as you wouldn’t (we hope!) buy a car or house without first doing a significant amount of research, it’s vital you approach the process of buying a pre-owned watch cautiously.